fortinet/sdwan-thirdparty-integrations/NetSkope/README.md

     - Source and Destination IP addresses or blocks
     - Services allow or block per requirement
 - Static Route(s):
-    - et device IP or FQDN and priority
+    - Set device IP or FQDN and priority
 - IPsec Template: provided IPsec CLI is for reference only as specific configuration will be required for IPsec tunnels.
     - Remote Device: IP address or Dynamic DNS
     -	Remote Gateway IP and subnet